 Helyar House is a cooperative living community on the George H. Cook Campus where house members band together to work, live, and learn in a more affordable on-campus residence.
 They plan, prepare, and serve their own meals.
 They work cooperatively to clean and maintain their space.
 They study hard.
 And they have some fun along the way.

-This year, Helyar House celebrates its 50th anniversary.
+Helyar House celebrates its 50th anniversary in 2018.
 While some things have changed, take it from these two residents: the spirit of cooperation and family remain the same.

 MARIA GUEVARA CARPIO

 Maria Guevara Carpio has always been family-oriented.
 “I knew that Rutgers would be a big place, and I was looking for a way to be part of a smaller, supportive community,” she says.
 Helyar House fit the bill.
 She moved in as a freshman and, now in her sophomore year, serves as the house’s social chair.
 In this role, she coordinates events like pumpkin picking, paintball, or even simple bowling nights.
 She also organizes larger-scale events like overnight trips to the beach or mountains.

 Outside of these events, though, it’s the smaller, everyday gatherings that will stay with her long after she leaves.
 Like many families, the Helyar House family gathers for house clean ups, holiday gift swaps, and SuperBowl parties.
 “We also study together,” Guevara Carpio says.
 “I see people studying and it motivates me to work harder.”

 On a personal note, Guevara Carpio also says that living in Helyar House has helped her break out of her shell.
 “Since it’s a small community, it forced me to meet all kinds of people,” she says.
 “You live with these people, so if you have a problem with someone or something, you have to communicate—it’s a small area we all share!
 It really helped me get out of my comfort zone and grow.”